cstaff18/Medicare_Spending_Bayesian_Linear_Models/README.md

 Now we can create a three level hierarchical model that included information from the national, state and county level using that same bayesian framework.
 Let's see how this model performs.

 National -> State -> County

 ![State and County Hierarchical Model](https://github.com/cstaff18/Medicare_Spending_Bayesian_Linear_Models/raw/master/images/SCHgraph.png)

 ***Hierarchical State and County RMSE= 0.185 or 217.87$/Beneficiary***

 This model takes into the structure at the national, state, and county level and out performs all of our other models by a fair amount.

+Disclaimer: Data leakage in training set.
+Need to rerun models with updated data.